krisheswaran/krisheswaran.github.io/README.md

 My name is Krish Eswaran.
 I am a senior staff software engineer in [Google Research](https://research.google/people/krish-eswaran/) and lead multiple teams focused on applications of deep learning, transformer-based architectures, and novel algorithms on real-world problems, with applications in healthcare and other fields.
-Here is a recent preprint of the team's work.
+Here is a [recent preprint](https://arxiv.org/abs/2308.01317) from our group's work.

-My teams' research broadly considers how the combination of AI accelerators, the latest machine learning methods, and large amounts of data to enable novel applications, including multimodal AI.
+My teams' research broadly considers how the combination of AI accelerators, the latest machine learning methods, and large amounts of data to enable novel applications, including multimodal medical AI.
 We have also studied how AI will perform in clinical settings, which you can read more about in this [blog post](https://blog.google/technology/health/artificial-intelligence-breast-cancer-screening/).